mihir-m-gandhi/Fundamentals-of-Computer-Programming-with-C/Cyclic_Rotation/README.md

 -----------------------------------------
 ### Problem Definition:
 Write a program to store n elements in an array and cyclically rotate the elements to its left by one position in each iteration.
+Run n iterations so that the original array is obtained in the end.

 ------------------------------------------
 ### Output: